 Being Overweight or Obese

-A recent study by Kinoshita et al. showed that calf circumference is positively correlated with calf muscle thickness and negatively correlated to fat thickness in non-obese adults .
+A recent study published in the Journal of Sports Medicine and Physical Fitness showed that calf circumference is positively correlated with calf muscle thickness and negatively correlated with fat thickness in non-obese adults .

 Poor Lifestyle Choices

-Excessive salt consumption can build up water weight in the calf region, making them look fat.
-The average American consumes 3,400 mg of sodium every day, and that’s more than the FDA’s daily recommended intake .
+According to the FDA, the average American consumes 3,400 mg of sodium every day, and that’s more than the daily recommended intake .

 There are many ways to treat lipedema.
 The three most effective methods are:

-- Change of lifestyle - eating a healthy diet, drinking lots of water, doing low-impact exercises
+- Lifestyle Changes: Eating a healthy diet, drinking lots of water, and doing low-impact exercises

 Are My Calves Made of Muscle or Fat?

-A simple test to determine this - flex your calf muscle as hard as you can.
+A simple test to determine this is to flex your calf muscle as hard as you can.
 The hard stuff is muscle; the soft stuff is fat.

 Does Walking Help Lose Calf Fat?

-Yes and no. Walking is one of the best ways to lose weight and achieve slim calves.
+Yes, walking is one of the best ways to lose weight and achieve slimmer calves.